• WRITING

 HARLEY CORTEZ ART

 Harley Cortez is blushing truant composition.
 As if John Cage pinned-in piano strings to echo the sonancy of his throaty heart.
 Merce Cunningham loaned his hollow taut-form to collect the trappings of static.
-Written by Brit Parks.
+Words by Brit Parks.

 SMEAR POETRY BOOK